MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 - Asset details are calculated on demand.
 - Cloud-related metrics are only available if Microsoft Defender for Cloud is available in the subscription, and the Defender Cloud Security Posture Management (CSPM) plan is enabled.
 - In some cases, metrics are more specific than the scope of the related recommendations.
 In this case, the asset detail shown doesn't align with the asset details of the related recommendations.
-- If you offboard a workload, you can't refresh the metric status and the asset details for the workload related metrics.
+- If you remove a workload, you can't refresh the metric status and the asset details for the workload's related metrics.

 ## Security recommendations